NaguGowda/html/README.md

-# html
+# php
-practices of html
+practices of multy query